Cyprus Tax Residency – Guide for Individuals and Businesses

 1. Personal Taxation Benefits

-• Tax-Free Income Threshold: Individuals enjoy a tax-free income threshold of €19,500 annually.
+- Tax-Free Income Threshold: Individuals enjoy a tax-free income threshold of €22,000 annually (from 1 January 2026).

-• Pensions: Foreign pensions are taxed at only 5% for amounts exceeding €3,420 annually, with an option to be taxed under the normal personal income tax rates.
+- Pensions: Foreign pensions may be taxed at 5% on amounts exceeding €5,000 annually (with an option to be taxed under normal personal income tax rates, depending on the individual’s circumstances).

 2. Corporate Taxation Benefits